cherrypick-agency/flutter_network_debugger/README.md

 - 10,000+ req/sec throughput (5x faster than Charles, 2x faster than Proxyman)
 - An independent GO backend that can be run anywhere
 - Well covered with tests
-- Compose / Request Builder + Library
+- Compose / Request Builder + Tree Library
+- Edit requests using Compose interface
 - Mapping (Map Local / Map Remote)
 - Throttling with profiles
 - Tags & Annotations: Tag and annotate sessions for better organization